Grade thresholds explained

 To achieve this, the thresholds may change from one series to the next.
 For example, if we find that the questions in a paper have been more difficult than last time, we have to lower the thresholds, or if we find the questions have been easier, we have to raise the thresholds.
 This is to be fair to candidates from one series to another.
 The guide and video on this page show how we make sure that all candidates taking our exams receive fair and accurate results.

-How do we set grade thresholds for each option?
+How do we set grade thresholds for each combination of components?

 For some syllabuses we apply a weighting factor to the component thresholds before we add them together.
-This is so each component matches the weighting shown in the syllabus for each component.
+This is so each component matches its weighting shown in the syllabus.
 We publish the component weighting factors on this page.

-The syllabus grade is determined by comparing the total number of marks the candidate achieves in all their papers (weighted as specified in the syllabus) with the grade thresholds for their entry option.
+A candidate’s syllabus grade is determined by comparing the total number of marks the candidate achieves in all their papers (weighted as specified in the syllabus) with the grade thresholds for their combination of components.

 Grade A* does not exist as a component grade.
-The grade A* threshold for each option is calculated relative to the A and B thresholds for the option and the maximum mark.
+The grade A* threshold for each combination of components is calculated relative to the A and B thresholds for the combination of components and the maximum mark.